haiyan-e-liu/Project_1_Airbnb/README.md

 3. How are the prices differ across region (neighborhood and zipcode)?
 Which zipcodes are the most expensive?

 ## File Description <a name = "files"></a>
+The following are the files available in this repository:

+AirBnB_Project_1_Analysis.ipynb - a notebook of the analysis performed following the CRISP-DM process

 ## Results <a name = "results"></a>